ariga/atlas/doc/md/guides/orms/sqlalchemy.md

 ## Automatic migration planning for SQLAlchemy

 SQLAlchemy is a popular ORM toolkit widely used in the Python community.
-SQLAlchemy allows users to manage their database schemas using its [declarative-mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_tables.html) feature, which is usually sufficient during development and in many simple cases.
+SQLAlchemy allows users to describe their data model using its [declarative-mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_tables.html) feature.
+To actually create the underlying tables, users can use the `Base.metadata.create_all` method which may be sufficient during development where tables can be routinely dropped and re-created.

 However, at some point, teams need more control and decide to employ the [versioned migrations](/concepts/declarative-vs-versioned#versioned-migrations) methodology,